Bhaswanth67/Market-Research-and-Use-Case-Generator/README.md

 ## What Is This Project?

-The **Market Research and Use Case Generator** is an open-source tool that enables users to input a company name (e.g., "Tesla") or an industry (e.g., "Automotive") and generate a detailed proposal.
+The **Market Research and Use Case Generator** is a tool that enables users to input a company name (e.g., "Tesla") or an industry (e.g., "Automotive") and generate a detailed proposal.
 The proposal includes:

 - **Research Insights**: Key findings about the company or industry, sourced from web searches.
 - **Proposed Use Cases**: AI-driven suggestions for applying AI, ML, or GenAI to improve operations, customer experiences, or innovation.